davidkingsman/split-flap/README.md

 - **UNIT_CALLS_DISABLE**
   - Use this to disable the communication with the Arduino Nano Units.
 This will mean you can check code over function for the ESP module.

-#### Final Upload
+#### Sketch Upload
-So far we've only uploaded static fiels to the ESP01.
+So far we've only uploaded static files to the ESP01.
 You now need to `Upload` the sketch to the ESP01.
 Click on Upload and the ESP01 will be upadted with the sketch and you are done.
 Stick the ESP01 onto the first unit's PCB and navigate to the IP-address the ESP01 is getting assigned from your router.

 ### Common Mistakes
 - If the ESP is not talking to the units correctly, check the UNITSAMOUNT in the `ESPMaster.ino`.
 The amount of units connected has to match.